September 8, 2023

 Jump to recipe

-These could have been a classic s’more cookie: chocolate chip cookies with chopped up graham crackers, some mini marshmallows (or mallows stuffed into the center) and some chocolate.
+These could have been a classic s’mores cookie: chocolate chip cookies with chopped up graham crackers, some mini marshmallows (or mallows stuffed into the center) and some chocolate.

 But… I really wanted to create a cookie dough that itself was exceptional: one that had more than the classic chocolate chip cookie flavor.
 If it were to be a ‘smores cookie’ I thought, it should have graham cracker crumbs that would flavor it.
 It was very tasty as is but to drum it up even more, and lean into that graham cracker flavor, I swapped out some of the flour for whole wheat flour and browned the butter.

-Basically, I have made this dough unbelievably delicious.
-Honestly even if you didn’t want to use the marshmallow it’s such a great standalone cookie dough recipe!
+I have made this dough unbelievably delicious.
+Honestly even if you didn’t want to use the marshmallow it’s such a great standalone chocolate chip cookie dough recipe.

 Recipe Ingredients